 Broadcasting transfers

-To solve the performance problems of broadcasting, we did many attempts.
-Initially we tried to use multiple brokers to replace original one broker only solution to improve broadcasting speed.
+To solve the performance problems of broadcasting, we investigated several approaches.
+Initially we tried to use multiple brokers to replace original single broker only solution to improve broadcasting speed.
 However those methods still have performance issue because message routes between brokers or between brokers and clients are far from optimal.
-Then we move to other methods which uses TCP sockets directly.
+Thus we moved to other methods which uses TCP sockets directly.
+The broker systems can only achieve good performance if they are optimized for the structured communication patterns we need; this could be an interesting research area.